isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 Creating an ontology type
 -------------------------

 ADAM uses ontology types as a convenience for users to make creating curricula easier.
-It means that you can specify, for example, that you want a scene that shows liquid in a cup, or an animal eating a cookie, rather than having to specify explicit types.
+It means that you can specify, for example, that you want a scene that shows liquid in a cup, or an animal eating a cookie, rather than having to specify concrete types
+(such as "milk in a cup" or "a dog eating a cookie").
 Note that the learner does not observe or interact with these ontology types at all.

 First, we'll define the ontology type of a toy block in :any:`adam.ontology.phase1_ontology`.
 To do this, we're going to use :any:`subtype` to define a subtype of :py:const:`INANIMATE_OBJECT`.